hugoromanicortes/prometheus-swarm/README.md

 Prometheus is a monitoring framework for a Docker infrastructure.
 It's part of the Cloud Native Computing Foundation (https://www.cncf.io/).

 ## Getting Started
 This project configure a Prometheus Server, an Alert Manager, Grafana and a Node Exporter.
-These components can deployed in a Docker Swarn cluster (docker-compose) and will come soon with a Kubernetes installation.
+These components can be deployed in a Docker Swarn cluster (docker-compose) and will come soon with a Kubernetes installation.

 ## Components
 ### Prometheus